mvdb01/assembly-genomics/_episodes/03-pe-mp-assembly.md

 questions:
 - "How to do a de novo short read paired-end genome assembly using mate-pairs?"
 objectives:
-- "Assembly by using multiple libraries with different library preparations"
+- "Assembly by using multiple libraries with different insert sizes."
-- "Explain what the terms `scaffolding` and 'scaffolds' means"
+- "Being able to explain the terms `scaffolding` and 'scaffolds'."
 keypoints:
 - ""
 ---